bareos/bareos/docs/manuals/en/new_main_reference/source/chapter03/webui.rst

 directors.ini
 -------------

-Since MyCatalog will be used.
+Since :index:`Version >= 16.2.0 <pair: bareos-16.2.0; Webui offers limited support for multiple catalogs>` it is possible to work with different catalogs.
+Therefore the catalog parameter has been introduced.
+If you don’t set a catalog explicitly the default **MyCatalog**:sup:`Dir`:sub:`Catalog`  will be used.
 Please see :ref:`section-webui-configuration-files` for more details.

 configuration.ini
 -----------------